ZenderB3D/pp_docs/docs/Quickrigs/telescopic.md

 ##Requirements

  - The origin of the rod you wish to add should be set to whichever end is closest to the B empty
- - The local orientation of the rod should match that of the piston*
+ - The local orientation of the rod should match that of the piston (See below)
  - This tool expects a piston in its rest state

-* PistonPusher offers a 'parent helper' to help with this, found in the main menu IF you have an object selected and a piston object as the active object.
+PistonPusher offers a 'parent helper' to help with this, found in the main menu IF you have an object selected and a piston object as the active object.
 This will parent the object to the parent bone of the active object and align its rotation so that it matches your piston armature.
 ![parenthelper](../images/cm_parent_helper.jpg)

 Note: Any rods that you wish to add, should not be children of the piston already, un-parent them if needed!(With exception of the original rod, this will be a part of the piston already and should be left untouched)